-Financial impact of ICD-10 medical procedure codes
+Financial impact of the ICD-10 transition

 The changeover to the ICD-10 code set in 2015 will be costly—so much so that large organizations like the RAND Corporation realized it early on.